germauricio/pokedex/README.md

 ```

-It will work on your network.
-So when the terminal shows something like
+It will work on your network, so when the terminal shows something like

 ```
 Compiled successfully!